 The practice had a system in place to schedule enough time to assess and meet patients' needs.
 Staff told us there was enough time to treat patients, and that patients could generally book an appointment in good time to see a dentist.
-We noted that a patient ringing in for an emergency appointment was booked in and they were seen on the day of the inspection.
 Feedback from patients confirmed that patients felt they could get appointments when they needed them.
 There were arrangements in place for out of hours appointments.
-These arrangements were advertised on the telephone answering machine.
+These arrangements were advertised on the telephone answering machine and on the practice website.